-- Press the direct-to key.
-A Select Direct To Waypoint Page will appear, with the waypoint identifier field highlighted. - 2.
-Turn the large right knob to highlight the nearest airport (NRST) or flight plan (FPL) field.

-- 3. Turn the small right knob to display a window listing nearby airports or all waypoints in the active flight plan. - 4.
+- 1. Press the direct-to key. - 2.
+Turn the large right knob to highlight the nearest airport (NRST) or flight plan (FPL) field. - Turn the small right knob to display a window listing nearby airports or all waypoints in the active flight plan. - 4.
 Continue turning the small right knob to scroll through the list and highlight the desired waypoint. - 5.
-Press ENT to confirm the selected waypoint.
-Press ENT again to activate the direct-to function.
+Press ENT to confirm the selected waypoint, and ENT to activate the direct-to function.